Asma-6/PYTHON.ma/README.md

 # PYTHON.ma "PYTHON maghribi"
 ![image](https://user-images.githubusercontent.com/77125092/135387880-f4e27a7c-1cd4-4f62-9d25-a46d28f5dab5.png)

-PYTHON.ma is a simplified Python compiler in Darija created using Lex and Yacc from PLY library.
+PYTHON.ma is a simplified Python compiler in Darija created using Lex and Yacc from PLY library (the implementation of lex and yacc parsing tools for Python).

-## Why such a project :
+## I- Why such a project ?
 This project was a brave idea, and an innovative one, it comes to solve the problem of people who has difficulties dealing with other languages besides their natal language.
 It is a way to encourage the young Moroccan people to code without the struggle of having a rich French or English vocabulary, or at least a good beginning for kids, to learn how to code from an early age, to help their mind stay awake, and learn how to solve problems on their own.